Owning a Shopify store is super exciting. You get to create your own products and sell them! What could be better?!

 This is important because your customers may want to remove a filter to widen their selection…

-If a customer doesn’t get the product options they were hoping for then they’ll want to quickly modify the filter.
-Therefore it’s important to allow people to remove filters with one click.
+If a customer doesn’t get the product options, they were hoping for then they’ll want to quickly modify the filter.
+Therefore, it’s important to allow people to remove filters with one click.

 2. Slower loading time

-For anyone looking forward to succeed with an online store, a Shopify site is almost mandatory.
+For anyone looking forward to succeeding with an online store, a Shopify site is almost mandatory.
 However, like every other website, a Shopify site needs to be optimized for high page load speeds.
 A slow Shopify site will repel users and severely hamper traffic, revenue potential, and credibility.

-Some tips to speed up Shopify site
+Some tips to speed up the Shopify site

 - Use compressed images